cilium/cilium/Documentation/cmdref/cilium-agent.md

       --exclude-local-address strings                           Exclude CIDR from being recognized as local address --fixed-identity-mapping map                              Key-value for the fixed identity mapping which allows to use reserved label for fixed identities, e.g. 128=kv-store,129=kube-dns
       --force-local-policy-eval-at-source                       Force policy evaluation of all local communication at the source endpoint (default true)
-      --gops-port int                                           Port for gops server to listen on (default 9890) -h, --help                                                    help for cilium-agent
+      --gops-port uint16                                        Port for gops server to listen on (default 9890) -h, --help                                                    help for cilium-agent
       --http-idle-timeout uint                                  Time after which a non-gRPC HTTP stream is considered failed unless traffic in the stream has been processed (in seconds); defaults to 0 (unlimited)
       --http-max-grpc-timeout uint                              Time after which a forwarded gRPC request is considered failed unless completed (in seconds).
 A "grpc-timeout" header may override this with a shorter value; defaults to 0 (unlimited)